Christianity and violence: Christian opposition to violence

 Historian Roland Bainton described the early church as pacifist—a period that ended with the accession of Constantine.

 In the first few centuries of Christianity, many Christians refused to engage in military service.
 In fact, there were a number of famous examples of soldiers who became Christians and refused to engage in combat afterwards.
 They were subsequently executed for their refusal to fight.
 The commitment to pacifism and the rejection of military service are attributed by Mark J. Allman, professor in the Department of Religious and Theological Studies at Merrimack College, to two principles: "(1) the use of force (violence) was seen as antithetical to Jesus' teachings and service in the Roman military required worship of the emperor as a god which was a form of idolatry."

 In the 3rd century, Origen wrote: "Christians could not slay their enemies."
 Clement of Alexandria wrote: "Above all, Christians are not allowed to correct with violence the delinquencies of sins."
-Tertullian argued forcefully against all forms of violence, considering abortion, warfare and even judicial death penalties to be forms of murder.
+Tertullian argued forcefully against all forms of violence, considering abortion, warfare and judicial death penalties to be forms of murder.

 Pacifist and violence-resisting traditions have continued into contemporary times.
 One of those religious organizations are Jehovah's Witnesses, they are politically neutral and were one of the only religious groups as a whole to object to enlisting in WW2.

 Several present-day Christian churches and communities were established specifically with nonviolence, including conscientious objection to military service, as foundations of their beliefs.
 Members of the Historic Peace Churches such as Quakers, Mennonites, Amish and the Church of the Brethren object to war based on their conviction that Christian life is incompatible with military actions, because Jesus enjoins his followers to love their enemies and refrain from committing acts of violence.

 In the 20th century, Martin Luther King Jr. and others adapted the nonviolent ideas of Gandhi to a Baptist theology and politics.

 In the 21st century, Christian feminist thinkers have drawn attention to their views by opposing violence against women.

+Secular christian interpretration

+A number of secular New Testament scholars and historians argue that the New Testament does not teach that all uses of force are always wrong.
+They point to passages recognizing government authority and distinguishing personal ethics from the state's role.